fatiando/boule/doc/overview.rst

 Ellipsoids
 ----------

-Boule comes with :ref:`built-in ellipsoids <ellipsoids>` that can be accessed as global variables in the :mod:`boule` module:
+Boule comes with several :ref:`built-in ellipsoids <ellipsoids>` that are available as global variables in the :mod:`boule` module.
+The ellipsoids can be printed to view their defining attributes:

 .. jupyter-execute::

     print(bl.WGS84)
-    print(bl.MARS)
+    print(bl.MOON)
+    print(bl.VESTA)

-As seen above, :class:`~boule.Ellipsoid` instances can be printed to record their defining attributes.
-Additionally, ellipsoids define a name (short and long version) and reference for the origin of the numbers used:
+Ellipsoids define a name (short and long version) and reference for the origin of the numbers used:

 .. jupyter-execute::

-    print(bl.MARS.name)
+    print(f"{bl.MARS.name}: {bl.MARS.long_name}")
     print(bl.MARS.reference)

 Other derived properties of ellipsoids are calculated on demand when